 According to relatives, I came into this world weighed down with passionate opinions and an insatiable curiosity.
 Eventually, I got paid for my opinions as a newspaper columnist in both the secular and Catholic press.
 I did other things as well, details of which can be found here, but when much of traditional journalism was upended in 2009, I had to find steady work outside of journalism.
 Blogging became an outlet for my no-longer-viable former columnist urges.

-When not working at my current day job, I’m writing a novel, blogging, and attempting good-humor and hopefulness in spite of the rudeness and inhumanity released by the election of President Donald Trump.
-Because, as I’ve was taught all my Catholic life, people of faith must be people of good cheer and hope or, well, we’re more a people of fear than of faith.
+When not working at my current day job, I’m writing a novel, blogging, and attempting good-humor and hopefulness in spite of a boatload of rudeness and inhumanity out there.
+Because, as I was taught all my Catholic life, people of faith must be people of good cheer and hope or, well, we’re more a people of fear than of faith.
 Most days I’m not spectacularly successful at this faith-not-fear life method because my long-term buddies Mr. Anxiety and Ms. Depression trot out their Treatises on Why Everything is Awful.
 Still, I keep trying because I’m competitive.

-Sometimes, to remember what life is like if you just look at what’s in directly in front of you, I hang out with this kiddo, who obviously inherited up my nose for news.
+Sometimes, to remember what life is like if I just look at what’s in directly in front of me, I hang out with this kiddo, who obviously inherited up my nose for news.
 Thanks for reading BSJ and feel free to reach out at rshorton08(at)gmail(dot)com.